harness/developer-hub/docs/continuous-integration/use-ci/caching-ci-data/run-if-no-cache.md

    For information about configuring **Restore Cache** steps, go to [Save and Restore Cache from S3](./saving-cache.md) and [Save and Restore Cache from GCS](./save-cache-in-gcs.md).

-2. On your **Run** step that installs dependencies, add a [conditional execution](/docs/platform/pipelines/w_pipeline-steps-reference/step-skip-condition-settings/#step-conditions) that causes the step to run only if the **Restore Cache** step failed.
+2. In your **Run** step that installs dependencies, add a [conditional execution](/docs/platform/pipelines/w_pipeline-steps-reference/step-skip-condition-settings/#step-conditions) that causes the step to run only if the **Restore Cache** step failed.

    Set the conditional execution to **Execute this step if the stage execution is successful thus far** (`stageStatus: Success`) and include the JEXL condition `<+execution.steps.RESTORE_CACHE_STEP_ID.status> == "IGNORE_FAILED"`.
 For example: